elmtree-askmo/cloudcannon-app/content/learn/education-studies/why-is-it-important-to-balance-style-and-substance-in-writing.md

 url: /learn/education-studies/questions/why-is-it-important-to-balance-style-and-substance-in-writing
 score: -1.0
 related_article1:
-    id: 168861
+    id: 168865
-    title: Why are co-curricular activities important in interviews, and how can they demonstrate personal qualities?
+    title: >-
+        How can understanding the topic help in achieving clarity of thought in essay writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/why-are-cocurricular-activities-important-in-interviews-and-how-can-they-demonstrate-personal-qualities
+    url: /learn/education-studies/questions/how-can-understanding-the-topic-help-in-achieving-clarity-of-thought-in-essay-writing
 related_article2:
-    id: 168864
+    id: 168870
-    title: What are the essential components of a well-structured essay?
+    title: >-
+        What is lateral thinking and how can it be applied to problem-solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-essential-components-of-a-wellstructured-essay
+    url: /learn/education-studies/questions/what-is-lateral-thinking-and-how-can-it-be-applied-to-problemsolving
 related_article3:
-    id: 168862
+    id: 168876
+    title: >-
-    title: What techniques can be used to develop confidence in communication?
+        What techniques can be used to conclude a piece of writing with impact?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-techniques-can-be-used-to-develop-confidence-in-communication
+    url: /learn/education-studies/questions/what-techniques-can-be-used-to-conclude-a-piece-of-writing-with-impact
 related_article4:
-    id: 168859
+    id: 168873
-    title: How can practicing with peers help in preparing for oral exams?
+    title: >-
+        What strategies can be used to tailor communication for a specific audience?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-practicing-with-peers-help-in-preparing-for-oral-exams
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-tailor-communication-for-a-specific-audience
 related_article5:
-    id: 168874
+    id: 168875
-    title: In what ways can AI tools enhance writing skills?
+    title: >-
+        How can effective introductions capture the reader's attention and set the tone for a piece of writing?
     subject: Education Studies
-    url: /learn/education-studies/questions/in-what-ways-can-ai-tools-enhance-writing-skills
+    url: /learn/education-studies/questions/how-can-effective-introductions-capture-the-readers-attention-and-set-the-tone-for-a-piece-of-writing
 ---

 &nbsp;